maximuu19/maximuu19/README.md

 [Brief Introduction]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+- 👋 Hi, I am Abhilash
+- 👀 I’m interested in data and it's effect on our world
+- 🌱 I’m currently learning the inner-workings of data
+- 📫 How to reach me - You can msg me through linkedin
+- ⚡ Fun fact: Honey never spoils.
+Archaeologists have found pots of honey in ancient Egyptian tombs that are over 3,000 years old and still perfectly edible.

 ## Objective

-My journey has led me to develop a passion for everything AI, and I am now eager to transition into this field, specifically aiming to join a as a Data/Business Analyst, and maybe a Data Scientist
+My journey has led me to develop a passion for everything AI, and I am now eager to transition into this field, specifically aiming to join as a Data/Business Analyst, and maybe a Data Scientist.

 ## Projects
 - ResUNet++ viability for skin lesion segmentation